App Actions V3

 Whitelist inbound requests from App Actions

-If you’re using an app action to make requests to your server you may need to whitelist the IP address that our infrastructure uses to make inbound requests to your systems.
-Please use the relevant IP for your region:
+If you use an app action to make requests to your server, you may need to whitelist the IP address that Fliplet’s infrastructure uses.
+Use the relevant IP for your region:

 - Canadian customers: